-Arma G. Joujan was born in South Dakota, as a Canadian citizen, and was raised in Zambia, the child of missionary teachers.
-Since her family's move to the U.S., Anna spent her childhood and early adulthood traveling throughout the world thanks to various educational and work opportunities...France, China, Peru, and Jamaica being some of the stops in her journeys.
-Her undergraduate degree in French Literature led to a Masters in Information Sciences, and to work as a college and high school librarian, and a cross country coach.
-She has also returned to Zambia multiple times to teach for individual families and for local schools.
-All the while continuing pursuing her passions of writing, artwork, photography...and running to a fault.
+Anna G. Joujan was born in South Dakota, as a Canadian citizen, and was raised in Zambia, the child of missionary teachers.
+Since her family's move to the U.S., Anna spent her childhood and early adulthood traveling throughout the world, thanks to various educational and work opportunities.
+France, China, Peru, and Jamaica were some of the stops in her journeys.
+Her undergraduate degree in

+French Literature led to a Masters in Information Sciences, and to work as a college and high school librarian, and a cross country coach.
+She has also returned to Zambia multiple times to teach for individual families and for local schools, while continuing to pursue her passions of writing, artwork, photography...and running to a fault.